 (Online pre-booking is essential for these walks.)

-Private group bookings are also available on a date of your choosing via a Personal Walking Guide (subject to availability and Coronavirus restrictions).
+Private group bookings are also available on a date of your choosing via a Personal Walking Guide (subject to availability).

 When is this walk available?

-This walk is available on a date of your choosing between early January and late December (weather permitting).
-Scheduled walks take place at least once per month, and more frequently in the winter months.
+Scheduled walks are available at least once per month between early January and late December (weather permitting), and more frequently in the winter months.
 If you wish to have the exclusive services of one of our guides, it is also available year-round as a private booking on a date of your choice via a Personal Walking Guide.
 For Personal Walking Guide bookings, we are usually able to offer a range of different start times.

 All bookings are subject to the availability of a suitable guide - Please see our online calendar or e-mail us for availability of your chosen date.